medic/cht-postgres/README.md

 ## Building The Image

 To build an image, you need to choose the  PostgreSQL [version](https://hub.docker.com/_/postgres) that you plan to use as the base image and then run docker build with that version.
 An example for PostgreSQL 13 is shown below.
-The default value is Postgres 13
+If no version is specified, the default value of Postgres 13 will be chosen.

 ```bash
 docker build -t cht-postgres-13 --build-arg postgresql_version=13 .